-Visitors take advantage of the numerous water sports available at the park.
-Surfers can ride the highly challenging waves nearly year round.
-There is plenty of good access to the waves from one of the sandy beach areas like Stump Cove Beach.
-Windsurfing is also a popular water sport with constant winds and perfect waves to carve while gliding across the Pacific Ocean.
+Visitors take advantage of the numerous water sports available at the oceanside park.
+Surfers can ride the highly challenging waves all year-round.
+There are plenty of good spots to access the waves from, such as Stump Cove Beach.
+Windsurfing is also a popular water sport in the area, and thanks to the constant winds many choose to glide across the Pacific Ocean.
 If you are a keen sea kayaker, you can also explore the beautiful coastline, but this is only recommended for experienced paddlers used to rough ocean conditions.

 Marine Wildife Viewing

 During the winter months, visitors can catch a glimpse of migrating gray whales on their way to Baja, California.
-One of the best overlooks for viewing is Sentinel Rock near the Fisk Mill Cove day use area.
+One of the best overlooks for viewing is Sentinel Rock near the Fisk Mill Cove day-use area.
 There are two hiking trails along the cliffs, Salt Point Trail and the Grace Rock Trail, which offer spectacular gray whale viewing options as well.
-Once you head out of the camper you can expect to view other marine life such as seals, starfish, and sea lions.
+If you are lucky you may also get to spot other marine life during your visit such as seals, starfish, and sea lions.

 Fishing at Salt Point State Park is an ideal activity during your RV vacation.
-The coastline offers an abundance of surf fishing.
-While fishing, you are allowed to catch finfish and abalone.
-Techniques vary from rod and reel to diving and spearfishing so there is a large range of choice in regards to how you can fish.
-Besides abalone, visitors can expect to catch greenling, rockfish, and rock crab in the waters filled with kelp.
+The coastline offers an abundance of surf fishing that is rare in most parks around the country.
+Angling techniques vary from rod and reel to diving and spearfishing so there is a large range of choice in regards to how you can fish.
+Besides abalone, visitors can expect to catch greenling, rockfish, finfish, and rock crab in the waters that are filled with kelp.
 Gerstle Cove State Marine Reserve and portions of the Stewarts Point State Marine Reserve are off-limits to all types of fishing or collecting of abalone, so make sure you stick to the legal areas.